• Skip to main content

 Motorcycle ParkingRp 2,000 / motorcycle

-The seller will offer Sarong at the car park for you to buy.
-Please be informed that Sarong is included in the Goa Gajah entrance fee, so you only need to buy it if you don’t want to wear Sarong that other people have used.
+The seller will offer a Sarong at the car park for you to buy.
+Please be informed that a Sarong is included in the Goa Gajah entrance fee, so you only need to buy it if you don’t want to wear a Sarong that other people have used.

 Goa Gajah Dress Code

-Balinese Hindu Temples is a secret place for Balinese and one part of Balinese culture.
+Balinese Hindu Temples are a secret place for Balinese and a part of Balinese culture.
 Each international visitor recognises how Balinese people pray to God by visiting a Balinese temple.

 Must Read: “Tirta Empul Tampak Siring Temple Bali” >>>